QuEST-Kit/QuEST/examples/README.md

 ```C
 Qureg qubits = createQureg(3, env);
 ```
-and set it to be in the zero state.
+and prepare it in the zero state.
 ```C
 initZeroState(qubits);
 ```
 We can create multiple `Qureg` instances, and QuEST will sort out allocating memory for the state-vectors, even over networks!
-Note we can replace `createQureg` with `createDensityQureg`, a more powerful density matrix representation which can store mixed states!
+If we wanted to simulate noise in our circuit, we can replace `createQureg` with `createDensityQureg` to create a more powerful density matrix capable of representing mixed states.

-We're now ready to apply some gates to our qubits, which in this case have indices 0, 1 and 2.
+We're now ready to apply some gates to our qubits, which in this case have indices `0`, `1` and `2`.
 When applying a gate, we pass along which quantum register to operate upon.
 ```C
 hadamard(qubits, 0);